-invest in just one software solution to plan & model coupled energy systems
+invest in just one software solution to plan & model different coupled energy systems

 avoid time consuming and error prone data exchanges between different software environments